MillenniumMachines/millenniummachines.github.io/docs/milo_2.0/manual/chapters/90_x_axis_and_xy_joiner.md

 | 5 | CARRIAGE RETAINER & BEARING ASSEMBLY | 1 |
 | 6 | ISO-4762-M3X10-SHCS | 4 |

-A                      A     On Part #6 Only
+On Part #6 Only
-1                                  4
 SHOULDER BOLTS
-GO ON THE SIDE CLOSER                                      Reuse the FHCS bolts & shoulder bolts for          2 TO THE OUTSIDE OF THE                                      each carriage.
-Be sure to remove the bolts             3    3   4 PLATE                                                      and dowel pins completely after installing 6                         all of the carriages.
+GO ON THE SIDE CLOSER TO THE OUTSIDE OF THE PLATE

+Reuse the FHCS bolts & shoulder bolts for each carriage.
+Be sure to remove the bolts and dowel pins completely after installing all of the carriages.

-1. PLACE CARRIAGE OVER TOP
+1. PLACE CARRIAGE OVER TOP MOUNT HOLES
-MOUNT HOLES

-2. INSERT SHOULDER BOLT                                        3.
-INSERT THIS DOWEL PIN & DOWEL PIN
+2. INSERT SHOULDER BOLT
+3. INSERT THIS DOWEL PIN & DOWEL PIN
 4. SNUG THE FHCS UP
-5. SNUG THIS SHOULDER
+5. SNUG THIS SHOULDER BOLT UP
-BOLT UP

 6. INSERT (4) MOUNTING BOLTS AND TIGHTEN

 MILEY XY JOINER PLATE